West End Slowdown

 In both 2004 and 2011 a State of Origin Slowdown was held at the Adelaide Oval between South Australia and Victoria.
-Former 1990 Collingwood premiership player Doug Barwick had the chance after the final siren to win the game for Victoria in 2004 but his 52m kick was deemed to be only a point giving SA the win by just 4 points.
+Former 1990 Collingwood premiership player Doug Barwick had the chance after the final siren to win the game for Victoria in 2004 but his 52m kick was deemed to be only a point, giving SA the win by just 4 points.

 In 2011 the game supported the Little Heroes Foundation and the Reach Foundation, a youth charity started by 1991 Brownlow Medallist Jim Stynes.
-The game, played in a great spirit, saw many lead changes with the Victoria holding a 20-point lead in the third quarter but South Australia mounted a comeback and with only 20 seconds left in the game, former North Adelaide, Hawthorn and Adelaide Crows premiership player Darren Jarman kicked a goal to give the Croweaters the victory by a single point.
+The game, played in a great spirit, saw many lead changes with the Victoria holding a 20-point lead in the third quarter.
+South Australia mounted a comeback and with only 20 seconds left in the game, former North Adelaide, Hawthorn and Adelaide Crows premiership player Darren Jarman kicked a goal to give the Croweaters the victory by a single point.
 Despite playing on the losing side, Brendan Fevola, the only player still actively playing football, won the West End Slowdown Medal as best on ground.

-The games have been generally well supported with crowds of around 10–15,000 attending most games, though some games such as Slowdown VI in 2005 saw a crowd of around 25,000 with the entry fee being only a gold coin donation (A$1 or $2) with all gate takings going to the Little Heroes Foundation.
+The games have been generally well supported, with crowds of around 10–15,000 attending most games.
+Some games such as Slowdown VI in 2005, saw a crowd of around 25,000, with the entry fee being only a gold coin donation (A$1 or $2) with all gate takings going to the Little Heroes Foundation.
 The 2011 State of Origin Slowdown had an entry fee of $5 and saw a crowd of around 12,000.

-In 2007 the event moved from its home at the Adelaide Oval to the SANFL's own AAMI Stadium due to the Oval being used for cricket by its major tenant, the Southern Redbacks.
+In 2007, the event moved from its home at the Adelaide Oval to the SANFL's AAMI Stadium, due to the Oval being used for cricket by its major tenant, the Southern Redbacks.
 The game remained at AAMI for 2008 before moving back to the Adelaide Oval in 2009.
-The 2009 game was also the first Slowdown to be played under lights.
-In 2011 the State of Origin Slowdown was played in the afternoon timeslot (1:40pm start).
+The 2009 game was the first Slowdown to be played under lights.
+In 2011, the State of Origin Slowdown was played in the afternoon timeslot, with a 1:40 pm start.

-In total, out of 11 games, the "Adelaide Crows" have won 6 and "Port Adelaide Power" have won 5, including 4 of the last 5 games while South Australia leads Victoria 2–0 in State of Origin Slowdown's.
+Out of 11 games, the Adelaide Crows have won six, while Port Adelaide Power have won five, including four of the last five games.
+South Australia leads Victoria 2–0 in State of Origin Slowdowns.